Intro Previous page

 The resulting fit is quite good.
 By turning on "Cumulative Chi-squared" in the Options menu, the purple line diagonal line is shown.
 This highlights the worst fit areas of the pattern in terms of their impact on the weighted profile r-factor (Rwp) or in Chi2.

 The Cumulative Chi-squared plot was first demonstrated by W. I. F. David at the Accuracy in Powder Diffraction Meeting-III (2001) (See the LIVEPLOT documentation for more information.
 The line would have a constant slope (slope=1), if all regions of the data are fit at the statistically expected level.
-The areas where the Cumulative Chi-squared has a much greater slope are regions that have poorer fits.
+The areas were the Cumulative Chi-squared has a much greater slope are regions that have poorer fits.

 Previous: Group Uiso parameters & Refine coordinates and Overall Uiso.